Research in thearts et Métiers Network

 Due to the various environmental regulations that apply to its production sites and products, the aim of this training course is to present the many facets of eco-design and show how it can be put into practice within companies.

-Arts et Métiers students with a bachelor's degree the opportunity to complete a national master's degree over two or one year.
-The aim is to consolidate and deepen knowledge of engineering sciences through a pragmatic approach.
-In addition, students will benefit from a true scientific immersion in the laboratoriesArts et Métiers allowing them to familiarize themselves with the various stages involved in managing a scientific project.
+Arts et Métiers students with a bachelor's degree the opportunity to pursue a National Master of Science degree in either two or one year.
+The program aims to both consolidate and deepen students’ knowledge of engineering sciences through a pragmatic approach.
+In addition, students will benefit from a true scientific immersion in the Arts et Métiers laboratoriesArts et Métiers, allowing them to become familiar with the various steps involved in managing a scientific project.

 4 - Bachelor of Science and Engineering (BSE)